jacecotton/tcds/scripts/WebComponent/README.md

 This is an optional convenience.
 Alternatively, as [`mountedCallback` occurs after first render](#lifecycle), you can always query the `shadowRoot` to access any element in the rendered result.

 ## Lifecycle
 In addition to `HTMLElement`'s provided lifecycle methods (`connectedCallback`, `disconnectedCallback`, etc.), `WebComponent` provides a couple additional methods to work with its reactivity.
-These follow usual conventions used by other UI libraries, but is most similar to [Vue's](https://vuejs.org/api/options-lifecycle.html) on a technical level.
+These follow usual conventions used by other UI libraries, but work most similarly to [Vue's](https://vuejs.org/api/options-lifecycle.html) on a technical level.

 ```js
 class MyComponent extends WebComponent(HTMLElement) {